lilys012/lilys012.github.io/index.md

 Hello!
 I am a senior student at Seoul National University.

-My research lies in Natural Language Processing.
-I explore various methods to enhance information-seeking process.
-Also, I investigate interactions and mutual benefits between NLP technologies and humans.
+My research lies in NLP, where I explore various methods to enhance information-seeking and reasoning abilities of language models.
+Also, I investigate interactions and synergies between NLP technologies and humans.

 <hr>